 Arts in the Open: Mixing Art, Nature and Hiking into One

-Every summer and spring Chautatauqua Park in Boulder is home to theatre hikes.
-Run by Arts in the Open, the group combines the arts and the outdoors by producing refreshing, non-conventional theatre performances.
-A two-mile (easy) hike with views of the flat irons are paired with a fun, family friendly theatre performance.
+Every summer and spring Chautatauqua Park in Boulder is home to theater hikes.
+Run by Arts in the Open, the group combines the arts and the outdoors by producing refreshing, non-conventional theater performances.
+A two-mile (easy) hike with views of the flat irons are paired with a fun, family friendly theater performance.

 The group of hikers, along with the actors are taken on a scenic hike while scenes from a production are performed along the way.
 It’s a fun an unique experience that both you and your kids will enjoy!